-Thomas Jefferson, Totem Middle School and Kilo Middle School are authorized providers of the IB Middle Years Program.
-These schools share a common philosophy—a commitment to high-quality, challenging, international education—that we believe is important for all our students.
+Thomas Jefferson, Totem Middle School and Kilo Middle School are authorized providers of the IB Middle Years Programme (MYP).
+These schools share a common philosophy—a commitment to high-quality, challenging, international education— something we believe is important for all our scholars.

-The IB Middle Years Program, for students aged 11 to 16, provides a framework of academic challenge that encourages students to embrace and understand the connections between traditional subjects and the real world, and become critical and reflective thinkers.
+The IB Middle Years Programme, for scholars aged 11 to 16, provides a framework of academic challenge that encourages scholars to embrace and understand the connections between traditional subjects and the real world, and become critical and reflective thinkers.

 The program consists of eight subject groups integrated through global contexts that provide a framework for learning within and across the subjects.
-Students are required to study their mother tongue, a second language, humanities, sciences, mathematics, arts, physical education and design technology.
-In the final year of the program, students also engage in a personal project, which allows them to demonstrate the understandings and skills they have developed throughout the program.
+Scholars are required to study their mother tongue, a second language, humanities, sciences, mathematics, arts, physical education and design technology.
+In the final year of the program scholars also engage in a personal project, which allows them to demonstrate the understandings and skills they have developed.

-The Internet Academy has offered online learning opportunities to students in Washington since 1999, the longest of all online public school programs in the state.
-Teachers certified in Washington State provide instruction to students in grades K-12.
+The Internet Academy has offered online learning opportunities to scholars in Washington since 1999.
+Teachers certified in Washington State provide instruction to scholars in grades K-12.
 The program allows for innovative uses of technology, customized learning environments and access to skilled instructors.
-Students often make use of this resource to take a desired class that they cannot otherwise get because of scheduling conflicts in their home high school.

 Puget Sound Skills Center (formerly the Occupational Skills Center or OSC)